-• Bacon if thinly sliced is poitrine, or belly, preserved with salt.
-The French tend to slice their poitrine fairly thickl, in order to make lardons, so you need to ask for the slices to be ‘fine’ (pronounced ‘feen’).
+- Poitrine – Bacon.
+A thinly sliced, poitrine, or belly, preserved with salt.
+The French tend to slice their poitrine fairly thick in order to make lardons, so you need to ask for the slices to be ‘fine’ (pronounced ‘feen’).
 Bacon is rarely injected with water in France, so you get more for your money, it tastes better and crisps-up easily.
 Not the same as the packets called ‘bacon’ – these are brined, trimmed pork.

 • Poulet – chicken (probably ex-layer, and the ‘normal’ age to buy one).